mcjelewis/threadz/README.md

 The visual representations created from social network connections and interactions between students and instructors in a discussion assist in identifying specific behaviors and characteristics within the course, such as: learner isolation, non-integrated groups, instructor-centric discussions, and key integration (power) users and groups.
 By identifying these behaviors and characteristics, the instructor can affect change in these interactions to help make the discussions and classroom discourse more accessible to all.

 The permissions to use this tool are not restricted by role.
 Both students and teachers are able to access Threadz when made available.
-To disable Threadz in Canvas, within the course settings Navigation tab, move Threadz below the hide from students line.
+To disable Threadz in Canvas, within the course settings Navigation tab, move Threadz below the navigation line.

 In it's current state, Threadz does not support other LMS platforms besides Instructure's Canvas.
 If you are interested in developing Threadz for a different LMS please contact us, we'd enjoy partnering with you.